bnm-AI-dev/BitPredict-Bitcoin-Forecasting-with-Economic-Indicators/README.md

 # Bitcoin Price Prediction
-A project to predict the price of Bitcoin using machine learning techniques.
+A project to predict the price of Bitcoin using machine learning and various economic indicators.

 ## Getting Started